LT Introduction

 2. Insert the 12V power supply cable into the top box of the LT (located above the ethernet cable) and plug it into the mains socket.

-2. Plug in the camera cable (the flat USB cable) and the sound card cable (the round cable with the blue USB connector) to the leftmost USB ports.
+2. Plug in the camera cable (the flat USB cable with the blue connector) and the sound card cable (the round cable).

 3. Connect the ethernet cable to the top box of the Zantiks unit and plug this into any of the 4 slots available in the LAN section of the router.